isomerpages/moe-stgabrielssec/school-announcement/school-announcement/_posts/2023-12-16-post-2024 Sec 1 Posting and Registration Information.md

 image: ""
 variant: markdown
 ---
-##### **E Registration for Sec 1 Students (Cohort 2024)**
+##### **Registration for Sec 1 Students (Cohort 2024)**

-Registration for all Sec 1 students will be done electronically.
+* Registration for all Sec 1 students will be done electronically.
+Please click on this link https://go.gov.sg/sgsssec1registration2024 to access the Sec 1 registration microsite.
+* There will be an online briefing (via zoom) for parents and students on:
+<br>Date: 22 Dec 2023, Friday <br>
+Time: 9 am to 11 am <br>
-The designated primary contact of the child would receive a Parent Gateway (PG) notification from us, directing you to the Online Registration Portal and other relevant information, from the afternoon of the S1 School Posting Day.
+The designated primary contact of the child would receive the zoom details and password via Parent Gateway.

-You will be informed of your child’s form class from 29 December 2023 onwards via PG.
+* You will be informed of your child’s form class from 30 December 2023 onwards via PG.
 ***

 ##### **Full Subject-Based Banding (FSBB)**